delphi1029/datastructure_algorithms/README.md

       * This problem is ablout finding a path between every vertex to all other vertices in a graph such that, the total distance between then (source and destination) in minimum.
       * Algorithm for ASSP -
           * Floyd Warshall
+            * This algorithm does not work for negative cycles.

 #### Spanning Tree and Minimum Spanning Tree
 * A spanning tree T of an undirected graph G is a subgraph that is a tree which includes all of the vertices of G, with a minimum possible number of edges (min edges = V-1).